 So, what about the speed of your computer if you don’t change the motherboard and processor?

 You need to increase RAM, upgrade GPU, or clear cache to increase the performance of your PC.
 These are the causes of your slow-running PC.

 The RAM plays a key role in running the computer smoothly.
 For a normal user, 8GB RAM is enough.
 It can perform more than 10 apps at a time.
-If you use cheap quality RAM sticks, you may face trouble like Blue Screen error, etc, so pay attention to selecting your PC components.
+If you use cheap quality RAM sticks, you may face trouble like Blue Screen errors, etc, so pay attention to selecting your PC components.

 If you want to use more apps at a time like 15 or 20 on your PC, then you need to increase your RAM capacity.

-First, go with the empty slots on your current motherboard, fill the slots with RAM sticks and check the performance of your PC.
+First, go with the empty slots on your current motherboard, fill the slots with RAM sticks, and check the performance of your PC.
 If you aren’t satisfied, then you’ll look for a motherboard upgrade.